The Best Budget Systems for Doctors

 - Your next car or vacation.

 There is no “one-size-fits-all” approach to budgeting.
-Most people will need to try one more than one strategies to find the one that fits your needs and lifestyle.
+Most people will need to try more than one strategies to find the one that fits their needs and lifestyle.
 Some common, effective strategies include:

 - The “Pay Yourself First” Budget